Mannuel25/Mini-Python-Projects/number_guessing_game/README.md

 # Number Guessing Game

-This is a CLI game that allows you guess a number between the range of 1- 10 in just 7 trials.
+This is a game that allows you guess a number between the range of 1- 10 in just 7 trials.

 # Prerequisites